Husqvarna Chainsaw Model Numbers and Designations Explained

 The first digit in a Husqvarna chainsaw model number refers to the generation or series.

-There are currently 5 generations of Husqvarna saws: 1,2,3,4,5.
+There are five generations of Husqvarna saws: 1, 2, 3, 4, or 5.
 For example, the 4 in the Husqvarna 450 means it’s a 4th generation Husky chainsaw.

-This first number does not necessarily designate whether or not the saw is a home-owner or pro saw.
-That is designated by either SP or XP after the model number.
+This first number does not necessarily designate whether or not the saw is a home-owner or pro saw, as is sometimes thought.
+That is designated by SP (Special Edition) or XP (Extra Performance) after the model number.

 This is more the case in theory, but it doesn’t always work out exactly as you’ll see when you look at the different models below.